 System Components and Use Cases

 The Risk Controls group will be given the authority to define a trading group.
 Once all trading groups are defined, the user will associate the list of books with the trading groups.
-Optionally, the user will also have the opportunity of associating a book-id with a book administrator in RisktRAC.
-Finally, the user must classify books as Active, Inactive, Archived and Deleted.
+Additionally, the user will also have the opportunity of associating a book-id with a book administrator in RisktRAC.
+Book administrators must classify books as Active, Inactive, Archived and Deleted.

 Use case 1